 The CLEO Centre for Research & Innovation conducts research and initiates projects to help build the capacity of the community sector to reach marginalized communities with effective legal information.
 The Centre is a pilot project established in 2010 with funding from the Law Foundation of Ontario.

-The Centre supports the work of two of CLEO’s flagship projects:
+The Centre supports the work of the following CLEO projects:

 The Centre currently has three research projects underway: